Intelligence shouldn't be orchestrated.It should emerge.

 Agent Attachment

-Live coordination cycles showing tension detection, agent attachment, coalition formation, and verification.
+An illustrative coordination cycle — tension detection, agent attachment, coalition formation, and verification.
+Real run traces live in Early Signals.

 Central control